mikrono/tModLoaderWiki_kr_ko/Mod.md

 Override this method in order to give your mod a name and set its properties.

-### public abstract void Load()
+### public virtual void Load()

 Override this method to add most of your content to your mod.
 Here you will call other methods such as AddItem.
+This is guaranteed to be called after all content has been autoloaded.

+### public virtual void PostSetupContent()

+Allows you to load things in your mod after its content has been setup (arrays have been resized to fit the content, etc).

 ### public virtual void Unload()

 This is called whenever this mod is unloaded from the game.
 Use it to undo changes that you've made in Load that aren't automatically handled (for example, modifying the texture of a vanilla item).
+Mods are guaranteed to be unloaded in the reverse order they were loaded in.

 ### public virtual void AddCraftGroups()